centreon/centreon-documentation/fr/releases/centreon-core.md

 #### Correctifs

+- [APIv1] Cannot send external commands anymore
+- [APIv2] Can not authenticate using API when database name and database username are different from default
+- [APIv2] DELETE downtime on host not functionnal
+- [APIv2] Unable to use v2 api (internal server error)
 - [Administration] Broker statistics for pollers are not shown
-- [APIv2] DELETE downtime on host not functionnal
+- [Anomaly] host_id is null is stream connector flow
 - [Configuration] Change default values for Centreon Engine
 - [Configuration] Unable to add a Poller with the Wizard
 - [Core] Avoid 404 redirection
+- [Install] Cannot update when you have no metaservices
+- [LDAP] Adding new user from LDAP results in Request Entity Too Large error
+- [Reporting] Dashboard can't display reporting for service (query too long)
 - [Resources Status] "Filter by Host" filter is not emptied between searches
+- [Resources Status] Action ACL not working
 - [Resources Status] Apply ACL in command line block
 - [Resources Status] Manage not filled curves